codezero-be/laravel-localized-routes/README.md

 #### A convenient way to set up, manage and use localized routes in a Laravel app.

 - [Automatically register](#register-routes) a route for each locale you wish to support.
+- Optionally remove the locale slug from the URL for your main language.
 - [Generate localized route URL's](#generate-route-urls) in the simplest way using the `route()` helper.
 - [Redirect to localized routes](#redirect-to-routes) using the `redirect()->route()` helper.
 - Allow routes to be [cached](#cache-routes).